thomashefele/ExVivoOrganDataCapture/README.md

 # DTK Data Collection Project
 Contributors: Alborz Feizi, Thomas Hefele, Kat Nurminsky

 A software for extracting, transforming, and loading (ETL) real time data on biomarkers during kidney perfusions.

-Instructions:
+Instructions and GUI:

+Establishing Database Connection:
 - Set up an Azure SQL database for your experiment (if one is not already set up):

 https://azure.microsoft.com/en-us/products/azure-sql/database/